DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/PublishDacPac/readme.md

 SQL Server Data Tools (SSDT) is Microsoft's design tool to declare the entire database model including tables, views, stored procedures, functions, schemas, etc. etc. covering **all** aspects of the database design.
 When you perform a **build** of a SSDT Visual Studio project, it creates a [DACPAC](https://msdn.microsoft.com/en-IN/library/ee210546.aspx) which defines all of the SQL Server objects associated with a database.
 Once you have a [DACPAC](https://msdn.microsoft.com/en-IN/library/ee210546.aspx), it can be deployed using the **Publish** function in Visual Studio, or by using the [SqlPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage) command-line interface.

 The **Publish DACPAC** task simplifies the use of [SqlPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage) to deploy a database from a [DACPAC](https://msdn.microsoft.com/en-IN/library/ee210546.aspx) using a [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile).
 The great thing about [DAC Publish Profiles](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile) is that they give you fine-grained control over how your database is upgraded.
 Essentially, during a database upgrade, [SqlPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage) compares the content of the DACPAC with the existing database and generates a custom SQLCMD script which alters (upgrades) only those objects that are affected.
 You can tailor how [SqlPackage.exe](https://docs.microsoft.com/en-us/sql/tools/sqlpackage) operates through the settings in the [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile).
-Typically, your will have several [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile) within your Visual Studio solution; one for the CI pipeline, one for deployment during development and another for production upgrades.
+Typically, you will have several [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile) within your Visual Studio solution; one for the CI pipeline, one for deployment during development and another for production upgrades.
 This is all explained in our guide to the [DAC Publish Profile here](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile).

 To create a [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile) you simply **Publish** from within Visual Studio.
 Clicking the **Save Profile** button in the **Publish** screen saves your [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile) into your Visual Studio project for later re-use.